sigma-z/simtt/README.md

 ## Project status

 This is an early project state.
-Therefore the tool can't do much at the moment.
+The tool can't do anything at the moment!

 ## Quick command overview